 I’m the kind of person who tries to learn and grow from every mistake.
 Years ago, a team I was working on failed to land a sale, and we were told it had to do in part with our ineffective visuals.
 Over the next six months, I spent much of my free time learning how to use various software programs to create enticing visual presentations.
 Since then, I’ve been continuously praised for my visuals in meetings and sales pitches.

 Why It Works: This response skillfully reduces the level of the candidate’s culpability for a critical work review by casting it as a team failing, then explaining how he took the initiative to increase his personal skillset to ensure that his team did better in the future.
-It highlights both his desire to learn and his dedication to being a strongly contributing team member.
+It highlights both his desire to learn and his dedication to being a strong contributing team member.

 One thing I have learned from past mistakes is when to ask for help.
 I have learned that it is far better to ask for clarification and solve an issue right away than to be unsure.
 I know that your company emphasizes teamwork and the need to be in constant communication with one another, and I think my ability to ask (and answer) questions of my peers would help me fit in very well with your company culture.

 Why It Works: This answer subtly redirects the conversation from the focus upon the candidate’s earlier performance weaknesses to the needs of the employing company.
 It shows that the candidate has done her homework in defining the culture of the employer’s workplace and proves how, self-aware as she is, she can offer them the desirable trait of open team communications.

 Tips for Giving the Best Response